ampproject/amp.dev/_get_started/create/prepare_for_discovery.md

 ---
 layout: page
-title: Prepare Your Page For Discovery and Distribution
+title: Prepare Your Page for Discovery and Distribution
 order: 4
 ---